BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist spots like Nevsky Prospekt or near major attractions, as pickpocketing can occur.
-Keep your valuables secure and out of sight.
-The police presence is generally visible and helpful.
+Be aware of your surroundings, especially in crowded tourist areas like Nevsky Prospekt or near major attractions, as pickpocketing can occur.
+Keep your valuables secure and avoid displaying expensive items openly.
+It's also wise to have the local emergency number (112) saved in your phone.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.